rootCircle/blog/docs/project/bgit_internals.md

 ![bgit logo](/project/bgit/bgit_logo.png)

-In the first part of this series, we explored what `bgit` is and how its user-friendly, interactive approach helps simplify Git for beginners.
+In the first part of this series, we explored what bgit is and how its user-friendly, interactive approach helps simplify Git for beginners.
 Now, it's time to pop the hood.

-If you're new to the project and want to understand its user-facing features and philosophy first, I highly recommend reading Part 1: **[bgit: One Command for Most of git](./bgit)**.
+If you're new to the project and want to understand its user-facing features and philosophy first, I highly recommend reading **[Part 1: bgit: One Command for Most of git](./bgit)**.

-This post is for the curious developer, the aspiring contributor, the Rust enthusiast or anyone who wants to understand how `bgit` works internally.
+This post is for the curious developer, the aspiring contributor, the Rust enthusiast or anyone who wants to understand how bgit works internally.
 We won't be covering user features here; instead, we'll dissect the engine that powers them.
-At its core, `bgit` is a workflow engine with a pipeline architecture that orchestrates tasks via a chain-of-responsibility pattern, wrapped in an FSM-inspired API for clean, explicit state transitions—built in Rust on top of the `git2-rs` library.
-Let's dive in.
+At its core, bgit is a workflow engine with a pipeline architecture that orchestrates tasks via a chain-of-responsibility pattern, wrapped in an FSM-inspired API for clean, explicit state transitions—built in Rust on top of the `git2-rs` library.

 ## The Foundation: `git2-rs`

-A fundamental design decision in `bgit` was to avoid spawning `git` as a separate command-line process.
+A fundamental design decision in bgit was to avoid spawning `git` as a separate command-line process.
 While that approach can work, it comes with the overhead of managing processes, tracking progress, and parsing plain text output, which can be brittle.

-Instead, `bgit` is built on **`git2-rs`**, a library that provides safe, programmatic Rust bindings for `libgit2`, a powerful C implementation of Git's core functions.
+Instead, bgit is built on **`git2-rs`**, a library that provides safe, programmatic Rust bindings for `libgit2`, a powerful C implementation of Git's core functions.
 This gives us direct, granular control over every Git operation.
 For example, creating a commit with `git2-rs` looks like this:

 ```rust
 repo.commit(